Meet One Of The Biggest Airdrops, UXLINK Airdrop Voucher NFT Launched

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 6 May 2024 - UXLINK , the "Social Monster", has issued the "IN UXLINK WE TRUST '' series of NFTs as airdrop vouchers.
-NFTs are categorized into four grades: "MOON", "TRUST", "FRENS" and "LINK", which correspond to different rights and interests and the number of $UXLINK tokens to be airdropped, based on the user's community contribution, on-chain interactions and assets.
+data-text="Meet One of the "Biggest Airdrops", UXLINK Airdrop Voucher NFT Launched" data-link=" One of the "Biggest Airdrops", UXLINK Airdrop Voucher NFT Launched" class="whatsapp">Shar SINGAPORE - Media OutReach Newswire - 6 May 2024 - UXLINK , the 'Social Monster', has issued the 'IN UXLINK WE TRUST '' series of NFTs as airdrop vouchers.
+NFTs are categorized into four grades: 'MOON', 'TRUST', 'FRENS' and 'LINK', which correspond to different rights and interests and the number of $UXLINK tokens to be airdropped, based on the user's community contribution, on-chain interactions and assets.

 NFT holders have generous rights and benefits, including: